sandrogort/state-surf/README.md

    ```

    For Python, implement a subclass of `MyMachineHooks`, then pass an instance into `MyMachine(hooks)` and call `dispatch` with `MyMachineEvent` values.

+   To launch the simulator, `cd sim/hsm && python3 simulator.py`, then open the served UI.
+Select events from the dropdown, step through reactions, answer guard prompts, and watch the PlantUML diagram render the active state, exits, and entries.

 The machine caches its current `State`, automatically executes entry/exit/action hooks, and ignores events with no matching transition.
 Final transitions mark the machine as terminated so later dispatches become no-ops.